 loyal customers are rewarded with an increased credit limit the longer they stay with you).
 Enable Self- Enables the menu with additional options such as care menu making a call using another prepaid card or the balance top-up.
 User can enter this menu by pressing the # key.
-Play an If this option is enabled, the IVR will allow the user announcement to enter the self-care menu by pressing the # key. about Self-care menu Enable Account Selecting this option allows end users to top up their Top-Up account balances by using vouchers on the self-care menu.
+Play an If this option is enabled, the IVR will allow the user announcement about Self-care to enter the self-care menu by pressing the # key. menu Enable Account Selecting this option allows end users to top up their Top-Up account balances by using vouchers on the self-care - 3 menu.
 The feature is enabled by default.
-Allow ANI Selecting this option allows end users to disassociate Deregistration ANI numbers from their prepaid cards through the 2 orgonition self-care menu.
+Allow ANI Selecting this option allows end users to disassociate Deregistration ANI numbers from their prepaid cards through the self-care menu.
 When users next make a call, they are authenticated by PIN.
 Check When this option is enabled, the prepaid card Associated application checks that the account has specified an Number associated number.
 If it has, the call is then redirected to that number.
 For example, an end user does not want to dial a callee's number every time he makes a call.
 Having the option already configured, the callee's number is then automatically dialed by the system, thereby avoiding manual dialing via phone touchpad.
-This field can also be used in other secretics, a s This field can also be used in other scenarios, e.g. together with the Use ANI and Auth Code feature.
-Announce When a user inputs the destination, IVR announces Time the maximum call duration allowed for this destination and then connects the call.
+This field can also be used in other scenarios, e.g. together with the Use ANI and Auth Code Announce feature.
+Time When a user inputs the destination, IVR announces the maximum call duration allowed for this Time destination and then connects the call.
 Use special If this option is enabled, a special tariff will be used access code for for the first outgoing call made by users with prepaid first calls cards.
 This tariff should be associated with the appropriate access code in the product's Services and Rating list.
-This access code depends on the Use fixed access code for first calls option.
-Use fixed This option specifies the special access code format access code for that must be applied for the first outgoing call with first calls prepaid cards. • If this option is enabled, then the "FIRSTCALL" access code will be used.
-L
+This can be defined at the C and This access code depends on the Use fixed access Use fixed code for first calls option.
+This option specifies the special access code format access code for that must be applied for the first outgoing call with first calls prepaid cards.
+If this option is enabled, then the "FIRSTCALL" access code will be used.